 The surest fire way a student can improve their writing is by simply writing more.
 We can teach our students the various criteria for each writing genre, but without extensive practice putting pen to paper, technical knowledge isn’t worth the paper…ahem…it’s printed on.

 Sure, we can initiate them into the deeper mysteries of English grammar and reveal to them the elusive secrets of punctuating complex sentences correctly.
 We can do all of this, but the surest way to make good writers of our students is to get them to write.
 Anything.

 Writing exercises are much like turning up to the gym.
 Even if an exercise session isn’t a marathon session, the simple fact that the student showed up will ensure some kind of progress is made.

 In this article, we’ll take a look at 7 evergreen writing exercises that will not only engage your students but provide them with some useful practice that will help them develop their overall writing skills.

-These exercises can be used at any time of the year, whether as fillers, standalone exercises, or as a part of a wider sequence.
+These activities for creative writing can be used at any time of the year, whether as fillers, standalone exercises, or as a part of a wider sequence.

 From the humorous to the absurd, don’t let the entertainment value and focus on fun blind you to the fact that a writing student is an improving student.